sylefeb/tinygpus/README.md

 In terms of resources, I decided to primarily target the Lattice ice40 UP5K.
 First, this is the platform used by [the incredible source port on custom SOC by Sylvain Munaut](https://www.youtube.com/watch?v=3ZBAZ5QoCAk).
 Targeting anything bigger would have seemed too easy.
 Second, the UP5K is fairly slow (validating timing at 25 MHz is good, anything above is *very* good), and has 'only' 5K LUTs (that's not so small though, [1K LUTs can run a full 32 bits RISCV dual-core processor!](https://github.com/sylefeb/Silice/blob/master/projects/ice-v/IceVDual.md)).
 So this makes for a good challenge.
 On the upside, the UP5K has 8 DSPs (great for fast multipliers!) and 128KB of SPRAM, a fast one-cycle read/write memory.
 So this gives hope something can actually be achieved.
 Plus, a SPIflash memory is typically hooked alongside FPGAs for its configuration.
 A SPIflash is to be considered read only for our purpose (because writing is very, very slow), but even though reading takes multiple cycles to initialize a random access, performance is far from terrible.
 And that's  great, because SPIflash memories are typically a few MB and we need to put our large textures somewhere!

-At this point, you might want to watch [my video on the Doomchip on-ice](https://youtu.be/2ZAIIDXoBis), [browse the slides here](https://www.antexel.com/doomchip_onice_rc3/) or read the [detailed design walkthrough](docs/DMC-1-walkthrough.md).
+At this point, you might want to watch [my video on the Doomchip on-ice](https://youtu.be/2ZAIIDXoBis) or [browse the slides here](https://www.antexel.com/doomchip_onice_rc3/).
 This explains how the initial design of the `DMC-1` was achieved, including perspective correct texturing for walls and flats (floors and ceilings) as well as the terrain rendering.

-You can also checkout the design walkthrough in [this separate page](./docs/DMC-1-walkthrough.md).
+I later added support for perspective correct texturing of polygons under any orientation (not just walls and flats), which is what I explain next.

 ### On perspective correct texturing